 "5 stars without question - I’ve been using the plugin for about 4 years and have only good things to say about it",

 "Excellent product, excellent support!
 I can not recommend this product enough.",

 "The product has saved our business"

 Just download it here, give it a spin yourself and see whether it works for your or not.

 Are you ready to start a subscription model via your WooCommerce site?

 Creating and managing a fully featured subscription-based business is almost a full-time job for an individual.
 But you can make it a lot easier by using WooCommerce Subscriptions.
 The powerful, feature-rich extension offers all the options you need for your recurring revenue website.

 Now that you know how this extension can help you set up the whole process, why don’t you get started already?
-And by the way, what do you think about this recurring-revenue business model?
+And by the way, what do you think about this recurring-revenue business?
 Let us know in the comments below.